 At Hadfield Nursery School children learn by;

-- being involved in play which is purposeful so that they can (with appropriate adult intervention) begin to appreciate mathematics in the world around them (e.g. numbering model houses so the postman can match letters to the right houses).
+- being involved in play which is purposeful so that they can (with appropriate adult support) begin to appreciate mathematics in the world around them (e.g. numbering model houses so the postman can match letters to the right houses).

-- Being encouraged to talk “mathematically” about activities or observations.
+- being encouraged to talk “mathematically” about activities or observations.
 They are encouraged to develop their own strategies for solving mathematical problems.
 They are praised for their efforts in thinking about a problem, for guessing (estimating) and not just for giving correct answers.